Skip to content

 We rely on the following lawful bases under UK GDPR Article 6:

-• Performance of a contract — registering you, running the matching service, taking payment, paying out mentors, providing on-platform messaging, and supplying ACS Practice or other purchased products.
+• Performance of a contract — registering you, running the matching service, taking payment, paying out mentors, providing on-platform messaging, and supplying Gas Tight Revision or other purchased products.

 • Legitimate interests — vetting registrants, preventing fraud, securing the platform, retaining audit and financial records to defend against disputes, and inviting learners on behalf of training centres with whom they have an existing relationship (the training centre is delegating to BRIDGE the matching task it would otherwise perform itself; we consider this a balanced and expected use of contact details).